 23. Form of licences

-(1) A licensing officer is not to issue or renew a licence without specifying in the licence each business premises and storage premises to which the licence applies.
+(1) A licensing officer is not to issue or renew a licence without specifying in the licence the business premises and storage premises to which the licence applies.

 (2) Subject to subsection (1), a licence is to be in an approved form.

+[Section 23 amended by No. 46 of 2006 s.
+8.]

 24. Conditions and restrictions

 (1) A licensing officer may issue or renew a licence subject to conditions and restrictions set out in, or provided with, the licence.